Revised June 2019.

 - Ask if PHP and MySQL are the most recent stable versions.
 You’re looking for a simple “yes” here.

-- Ask if you’ll have your own SSH access?
-Again – look for a ‘yes’.
+- Ask if they use NGINX or Apache software?
+You’re looking for NGINX.
 This is not a requirement, but is nice to have.

 - Do they look after backups and how often?